lsst/LDM-493/_platforms.rst

 To work around this, metadata published on the data archive landing page includes a pointer to the live document published on LSST the Docs.

 Archives, like Zenodo, provide discovery services in addition to storing resources and provisioning DOIs.
-While this is good, the DM Documentation Architecture does not rely upon the discovery tools of specific archives.
+While this is a nice feature, the DM Documentation Architecture does **not** rely upon the discovery tools of specific archives.
-Instead, DocHub is the fully-fledge document discovery platform for LSST DM.
+Instead, DocHub is our in-house fully-fledge document discovery platform for LSST DM.
 DocHub affords DM flexibility and specialization in organizing and presenting documentation, and also insulates LSST from a specific archive.
 Through DOIs, DocHub points to documents in archives, in addition to LSST the Docs.